USS PINCKNEY DDG 91

 November 11, USS Pinckney anchored off the coast of Phuket, Thailand, for a three-day port visit.

 December 19, USS Pinckney, currently assigned to Combined Task Force (CTF) 151, disrupted a group of suspected pirates close to the Internationally Recommended Transit Corridor (IRTC), south of Yemen.

-January 26, 2012 The guided-missile destroyer pulled into Changi Naval Base for a scheduled port visit to Singapore.
+January 26, 2012 The guided-missile destroyer moored at Berth 6, Changi Naval Base for a scheduled port visit to Singapore.

 February 27, USS Pinckney returned to Naval Base San Diego after a seven-month deployment in the U.S. 5th and 7th Fleet Areas of Responsibility.

 April 11, The Pinckney commenced a three-month Selected Restricted Availability (SRA).

 April 14, Cmdr.
 Benjamin R. Nicholson relieved Cmdr.
 Matthew M. McGonigle as commanding officer of DDG 91.

 January 30, 2013 USS Pinckney recently moored at Naval Weapons Station Seal Beach, Calif., to onload ammunition.

 April 19, The guided-missile destroyer arrived in Naval Base Ventura County, Port Hueneme, Calif., for a six-day combat systems and deck groom with the Naval Surface Warfare Center (NSWC), in preparation for a Board of Inspection and Survey (INSURV) assessment.